 If you are seeking Odyssey credit, the Hendrix-Murphy project supervisor will be the same as your Odyssey project supervisor.

 If you are planning a research assistantship in literature or language, the professor whom you are assisting will be your project supervisor.

 For Murphy Scholars only - If you are not a Murphy Scholar, skip this question.
 If you have applied to become a Murphy Scholar and the decision is pending, skip this question.

 Give titles and authors of 2–4 books or articles that you have read, or plan to read, as background for this project.
 Briefly state how your selected them or how they relate to the project.
-Do mention if you’ve read any of these books for Hendrix classes, or if a Hendrix faculty member has specifically recommended them as being helpful for your project—the review committee will regard this as a plus!
+Indicate how you learned about them and which of them you have actually read.

 As to content: Here’s where you tell a compelling story about why we should fund you.
 Points to remember in the telling of that story include the following: